enviodev/docs/docs/example-ens.md

 # ENS Indexer

-This [repo](https://github.com/JasoonS/Envio-ENS-Indexer) contains an Envio indexer template built using Typescript for indexing events from the ENS (Ethereum Name Service) contracts.
+This [repo](https://github.com/JasoonS/Envio-ENS-Indexer) contains an Envio indexer template built using TypeScript for indexing events from the ENS (Ethereum Name Service) contracts.

 The indexer has been built using v0.0.37 of Envio.